derva/derva.github.io/index.md

 <br>

-This is my new blog, where I plan to post some stuff.
+This is my blog.
+I write about technology.
 I use vim btw :)

 <br>